Fermain/-mollify/packages/lms/README.md

 npm i -g @mollify/cli
 ```

-2. Create a .env in the LMS package root
+2. Create a .env in the root

 ```
 OPENAI_API_KEY=YOUR_KEY